Mafia-Goose/gb/README.md

-# Nabil's GameBoy
+# Update
-- Cool little website where you can play retro games!
+- Nabils games got blocked so I made this.

 ## Features
 - Unblocked on ALL school chromebooks.